 Landings from commercial and recreational fishing are accurately estimated and monitored by area/zone.
-Commercial WRL fishers have provided a comprehensive record of catch and fishing effort (catch rates/abundance) by one degree blocks via compulsory monthly returns (100% of the fleet) since 1945 and via voluntary daily log books (30 to 38% of the fleet) since SCS DOCUMENT DRAFT REPORT FOR PUBLIC COMMENT WESTERN AUSTRALIA ROCK LOBSTER FISHERY (WRL) 31 JULY 2006

-1965, which provide detailed information on catch and fishing effort (catch rates/abundance) by location (10 minute latitude transects by depth and distance offshore), breeding state, bycatch, undersize returned, environmental conditions, gear and bait types used.
+Commercial WRL fishers have provided a comprehensive record of catch and fishing effort (catch rates/abundance) by one degree blocks via compulsory monthly returns (100% of the fleet) since 1945 and via voluntary daily log books (30 to 38% of the fleet) since 1965, which provide detailed information on catch and fishing effort (catch rates/abundance) by location (10 minute latitude transects by depth and distance offshore), breeding state, bycatch, undersize returned, environmental conditions, gear and bait types used.
 Fishers from all areas participate in the logbook program, and while they are not randomly chosen, they do provide a relative indicator of catch distribution and catch rates.
 There is an annual postal survey that is used to estimate the total annual recreational catch.
 Estimates of the recreational catch and effort are also predicted 3 years in advance of the season based on puerulus settlement An improved method for estimating recreational catch has been undertaken in recent years based on a phone/diary approach to obtain detailed catch and effort records.
 (Melville-Smith et al. 2001 and in press).
 Mortality caused by returning undersized WRL to the water has been well researched, understood and accounted for (Brown and Caputi, 1986).
-There have been improvements to escape gaps and in the time allowed to keep undersize and mature females before returning them to sea to reduce mortality of the protected part of the stock.
+There have been improvements to escape gaps based on research conducted on traps in a number of fisheries as well as in Western Australia, and also improvements in reducing the time allowed to keep undersize and mature females before returning them to sea to reduce mortality of the protected part of the stock (see the Industry Code of Practice for the proper handling of rock lobsters on board fishing vessels).
 This information provides very high support for evaluation of the fishery, with the only concern being the non-random nature of the logbook program.